Although most new cars come with a sufficient climate control system, many drivers still have to endure sweltering conditions while on the road.

 There’s nothing worse than being stuck in a hot car on a long drive; however, sometimes it’s unavoidable, especially if you’re commuting to work or going on a road trip.

-Those who have air conditioning but are looking to reduce their car costs should also consider alternatives, because using air conditioning can increase fuel consumption by up to 20%.
+Those who have air conditioning but are looking to reduce their car expenses should also consider alternatives, as the use of air conditioning can increase fuel consumption by up to 20 percent.

-Here are 8 top tips for cooling down without the help of air conditioning:
+Here are the best tips from StressFreeCarRental.com to cool down without the help of an air conditioner:

 Be sure to take a refreshing cold drink with you on your trip to avoid dehydration and store it under the seat to keep your temperature cool.